 Local Education Funds (LEFs) are independent, nonprofit, community- based organizations who enlist the support of their communities for high-quality public education.
 Successful LEFs in Mecklenburg, Durham and Wake Counties are leaders in this national movement.

 In the summer of 1999, a group of citizens held a series of meetings to determine the interest in further developing this 501(c)3.
 With support from the Chamber of Commerce, the school system and diverse community participants, the group formed a 12-member steering committee that met for six months to adopt the organization’s name, mission, vision, purposes and guiding principles.
 The name became Community Alliance for Education.

-Members of the steering committee met with Superintendent Don Martin and Board of Education Chair Donny Lambeth to inform them of the Alliance and explore how the organization could work with the school system.
+Members of the steering committee met with the WS/FCS Superintendent and Board of Education Chair to inform them of the Alliance and explore how the organization could work with the school system.
 Representatives from the Durham Public Education Network and the Charlotte-Mecklenburg Education Foundation visited Winston-Salem to share lessons from their work.
 The national Public Education Network provided support and information.